 Another notable trend is the increasing use of newly created or custom datasets, see row "Custom" in Figure~\ref{fig:datasets_heatmap}.
 A total of \numOwnDatasets studies either use or introduce custom datasets, often to address perceived limitations in existing datasets.
 Common motivations include correcting unrealistic data distributions, expanding project and vulnerability diversity, including more recent disclosures, or improving overall dataset quality (e.g., fixing incomplete or incorrectly merged functions)~\cite{MegaVul}.
 This trend is also driven by domain-specific or task-aligned needs.
 While such efforts encourage innovation and enable tailored evaluations, they also complicate comparability and may introduce implicit biases tied to individual evaluation design choices and construction assumptions.

 The choice of suitable vulnerability datasets reflects a combination of common benchmark datasets, task alignment, and system design.
-In total, \numUniqDatasets distinct datasets are used across the surveyed studies, illustrating a high degree of fragmentation.
-Most studies either use or introduce custom datasets, with \numDatasetsOnce datasets appearing only once.
-Only eight datasets are reused in more than ten studies, highlighting the lack of a standardized suite of benchmark datasets and consistency in dataset selection.
+However, the use of various datasets across the surveyed studies illustrates a high degree of fragmentation.
+Most studies either use or introduce custom datasets.
+Only nine datasets are reused in more than ten studies, highlighting the lack of a standardized suite of benchmark datasets and consistency in dataset selection.
 Many studies use more than one dataset, often combining datasets to increase training data diversity or to evaluate model generalization, e.g., vulnerability types and programming languages.
 Figure~\ref{fig:datasetxdataset_all} highlights the most frequently used dataset pairs across all surveyed studies.
-Among these, the most common combinations are ReVeal and Devign, Big-Vul and Devign, as well as Big-Vul and ReVeal.
+Among these, the most common combinations are Devign and ReVeal, Devign and Big-Vul, as well as Big-Vul and ReVeal.
 These pairings often complement each other in terms of data characteristics, such as vulnerable percentage or combining datasets with broad versus narrow CWE coverage.